JiangBioLab/DeepCCI/README.md

 ```

 #### (2) Interaction Inference
 The predicted interaction outfile will be provided.
-The predicted process will take 1-2 minutes.
+The predicted process will take about 1-2 minutes.
 ```
 python Interaction_inference.py --device cuda
 ```